 How long does it take?

 This depends on the size, amount of moss to be removed and access requirements.
-For a 3 bedroom house with a standard roof, we would generally take 1 full day to complete the clean.
+For a 3 bedroom house with a standard roof, we would generally take 1 to 2 days to complete the clean.

 How much does it cost?

 This very much depends on the factors mentioned above.
 Depending on the level of service needed prices are as follows; Treatment only: from £5 per square meter, Moss removal only: from £7 per square metre, Moss removal and treatment: from £10 per square metre.
 For an average 3 bedroom house with moss removal and treatment the price would be around £600.

 Our roof treatment process continues to exceed our customers expectations, leaving them 100% satisfied.

 To keep your roof moss free and maintain the 'new' look, we recommend a biocide treatment every 18-24 months.